- Best for students: Students with Psychosis

-Although the benefits of online groups outweigh the negative, it’s important for people with schizophrenia, especially those with negative symptoms, to have social exposures, daily tasks, and errands.
+Although the benefits of online groups outweigh the negative, it’s important for people with schizophrenia, especially those with symptoms to have social exposures, daily tasks, and errands.

 During the pandemic, online support groups have become a necessity, and many people might find the convenience of meeting on the internet preferable to attending in-person groups.